-The fruit is better eaten out of hand on its own, without any add-on or seasonings.
+The fruit is better eaten out of hand on its own, without any add-ons or seasonings.

-Pulp pureed and mixed with other fruits in salads or can be used on ice-cream toppings.
+Pulp pureed and mixed with other fruits in salads or can be used for ice-cream toppings.

 Cherimoya juice is a refreshing drink.

-Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, and ice; and serve chilled as sorbet or with other fruit cocktails and milkshakes.
+Tart flavored guanabana or soursop can be mixed with honey, sugar, milk, and ice; and served chilled as sorbet or with other fruit cocktails and milkshakes.